Terms and Conditions

 The amount and types of FT Content that you can view, and the platforms on which you can view FT Content, depend on what type of user you are and what type of subscription (if any) you have.
 We can vary the access rights of registered users who are not accessing through a paid subscription at any time at our discretion.

-For further access, we offer various types of individual and corporate subscription: see Section 4 for details of individual subscriptions, and http://ftcorporate.ft.com/ for details of our corporate subscriptions.
+For further access, we offer various types of individual and corporate subscriptions; see Section 4 for details of individual subscriptions, and http://ftcorporate.ft.com/ for details of our corporate subscriptions.
 If you already have a subscription, details of your access rights can be found at Your Account.

 On registration, you must provide FT with accurate, complete registration information and it is your responsibility to update and maintain changes to that information on the applicable FT.com registration or subscription pages.
 FT is entitled to rely on any information you provide to us.

 Each registration is for a single user only.
 On registration, you will choose a user name and password (“ID”).
 The email address that you provide on registration must correspond to a named email account and not a generic or shared email account.
 You are not allowed to share your ID or give access to FT Content through your ID to anyone else.
-FT does not allow multiple users on a network or within an organization to use the same ID.
+FT does not allow multiple users on a network or within an organisation to use the same ID.
 FT may cancel or suspend your access to FT.com if you share your ID without further obligation to you.
 You may not create additional registration or subscription accounts for the benefit of others or with the aim of avoiding our use of IDs to control access to and use of FT.com.